Small Business Taxes

 Recent updates for small business and freelancer tax returns include:

 • New Form 1099-K Threshold: The threshold for reporting payments through third-party networks like PayPal has been changed.
-Initially set to drop to $600, the threshold is now delayed until the 2024 tax year, with a new threshold of $5,000.
+Initially set at $5,000 in 2024, the rate is now $2,500 for 2025 and will drop to $600 in 2026.

 • E-filing Threshold Lowered: Starting in 2024, if you’re submitting 10 or more returns, you’ll be expected to e-file.
 This is a change from the previous requirement of 250 or more of the same return type.

-• Energy Efficiency Tax Credits: In 2005, the Residential Clean Energy Credit was introduced to incentivize homeowners to switch to solar energy.
-For the 2023 tax year, homeowners could deduct 30% of their energy costs.
-This credit was only available to taxpayers who own their solar panels.
-In 2023, an Electric Vehicle (E.V.) tax credit was available for new and used hybrid vehicles.
-For returns filed in 2024, you could claim up to $7,500 for new cars and $4,000 (or 30% of the sale price, if lesser) for used vehicles.
+• In 2023, an Electric Vehicle (E.V.) tax credit was available for new and used hybrid vehicles.
+For returns filed in 2025, you could claim up to $7,500 for new cars and $4,000 (or 30% of the sale price, if lesser) for used vehicles.
+However, this credit might be eliminated if there are changes in federal policies.

 You can regularly look for updates on tax returns from the IRS Publications.
 It’s essential to stay informed about these updates as they can impact tax returns and overall tax strategy for the upcoming tax season.